Inzhenerka/docs.getdbt.tech/website/docs/guides/core-to-cloud-1.md

 Explore these additional configurations to optimize your data platform setup further:

-1. Use [OAuth connections](/docs/cloud/manage-access/set-up-snowflake-oauth), which enables secure authentication using your data platform’s SSO.  <Lifecycle status='enterprise' />
+1. Use [OAuth connections](/docs/cloud/manage-access/set-up-snowflake-oauth), which enables secure authentication using your data platform’s SSO.  <Lifecycle status="managed" />

 ## Git setup